Swift Mentorship Program

 Is there an evaluation at the end of the program?
 There is no formal evaluation at the end of the mentorship program.
 However, there will be an opt-in exit survey for all participants.
 There will also be a post on the Swift.org blog to highlight mentees' contributions and their learnings.

 I'm interested in being a mentor!
 What should I do?
-Please fill out the Mentor Interest Survey if you are interested in participating as a mentor.
+Please fill out the mentor interest survey if you are interested in participating as a mentor.

 I have more questions.
 What should I do?
 Please reach out to @contributor-experience-workgroup on the Swift Forums with any additional questions you have!